Welcome to Class 3F.

 In English the children will be:-

-In Maths, the children will be introduced to the Singapore approach to teaching which is has a proven success rate.
-We will begin this journey by:-
+In Maths, the children will continue to use the Singapore approach to teach Maths which has a proven success rate through the Maths No Problem scheme.
+This term we will:-

 In our theme work this half term the children will be learning the following:-

 Science - Light, which will involve the children learning about the range of sources of light, reflections and shadows.

 Geography - Italy, which will allow the children to explore both human and physical geography related to this country.

 The children will be provided with a home reading book, weekly spellings and a homework grid from which they can choose their activity to share with the class each week.

 If you are unsure or have any questions please do not hesitate to ask.
 I am on the playground each morning before school.